Star Wars Galaxies Chronicles

 I was never lucky enough to have a proper computer growing up.
 All of my shots in Star Wars Galaxies were taken with the GeForce 4 MX 420 64 MB.
 We’re talking Stone Age shit here.
 Despite all that, the game had beautiful graphics, even for today’s standards.

-The official Star Wars Galaxies forums was the place to be back in 2002-2003.
+The official Star Wars Galaxies forums were the place to be back in 2002-2003.
 It all started with one thread by a poster named RobotConstructer.
-He basically asked, “Who wants to build a Rebel city on Naboo?”
+He asked, “Who wants to build a Rebel city on Naboo?”

 The idea grew fast.
 We came up with the concept of a Rebel city called Grandor City.
 With over 50 benefactors within the first few days, we knew this was something that could be serious.
-It was early during SWG’s development so we didn’t have much knowledge on how cities even worked.
-It was an awesome time brainstorming about what to build, how our government should work, and our stance with Imperial players within our city grounds.
-It was overkill sometimes but that was part of the fun.
+It was early during SWG’s development, so we didn’t know much about how cities even worked.
+It was an awesome time brainstorming about what to build, how our government should work, and our stance with Imperial players within city grounds.
+It was overkill sometimes, but that was part of the fun.

 grandor city logo